 When you move to a new city, it’s a good idea to do your research — the weather, the cost of living, amenities, etc. The same goes for Tulsa, Oklahoma, one of America’s finest cities.
 With top-rung amenities and several other positives, it’s a great place to call home.
-Like any other American metropolis, though, Tulsa has a few blemishes.
+Like any other American metropolis, though, Tulsa has its ups and downs.
 Read on to discover the pros and cons of living in Tulsa, OK!

-STORAGE & MOVING TIP: If you're planning a move but don't have a home yet, make sure to book a storage unit in Tulsa.
-That way, you won't have to put your things into the mover's storage, which can be very expensive.
+STORAGE & MOVING TIP: If you’re planning a move but don’t have a home yet, make sure to book a storage unit in Tulsa with SecurCare.
+That way, you won’t have to put your things into the mover’s storage, which can be very expensive.

 PRO: Living in Tulsa Means Lots of Diversity

 Tulsa stands out for its rich cultural diversity.
 Tulsa is home to a mosaic of communities that includes Caucasians, African American, Hispanic, English, Vietnamese, Italian and French, among others.
 Notably, the city boasts one of the country’s most substantial Indian communities and is infused with various European influences.
 Tulsa epitomizes the melting pot that America is celebrated for, making it a definite highlight when weighing the pros and cons of living in this beautiful city.

 Beyond its modern-day amenities, Tulsa has a rich history rooted in the oil industry.
 The city played a pivotal role during the oil boom, earning it the nickname “Oil Capital of the World.”
 Several historical sites and museums, such as the Gilcrease Museum, provide insights into the city’s past, making it an intriguing place for history buffs.

 PRO: Your Kids Get a Great Education Living in Tulsa